AmoyDreamer/smart-slider/README.md

 # smart-slider
-The library of slider based on touch events
+The library of slider based on touch events.